Top 6 payment gateway providers for UK businesses in 2026

 Senior Editor | Payments, banking, financial technology, and global commerce - EMEA

-What is a payment gateway provider or service?
+What is a payment gateway provider?

 A payment gateway provider is the company that gives your business the technology to accept payments online.
 It links your website or app, your customer’s chosen payment method, and your business bank account.